Schrecker-Family/Website/docs/SchreckerR.md

 ---

-## Summary

-Robert Schrecker was a man whose life spanned the turbulent first half of the 20th century.
-Born in Vienna, he emigrated to England before World I, where he was interned during the war.
-After returning to Vienna, he married and later resigned his Jewish faith.
-He became a Freemason in Frankfurt during the interwar period, worked as a merchant amid economic instability, and returned to England just before World II.
-There he served in civil defence, worked in chemical research for the war effort, and was naturalised as a British citizen.
-He spent his later years in Wimbledon until his death in 1957, leaving behind a family that continued his legacy into the late 20th and early 21st centuries.

 *Created using LM Studio from RootsMagic.
 This biography presents only objective facts drawn from the provided records, without subjective interpretation.*